 - Dump truck

 - Box trucks

 - Bobcat trucks

 - Automobile transport trucks

 Each class of truck can cause serious injuries, even though the actual collisions may look different.
 Freeway collisions involving big rig or 18-wheeler trucks typically are caused by unsafe lane changes or excessive speed.
 On the other hand, local delivery trucks tend to cause accidents on city streets, at intersections, or in parking lots.

 Immediately after a truck accident, everyone involved should seek any necessary medical attention.
 People are often transported from the accident scene by ambulance to a local emergency room.
 Even someone who does not seem to be injured immediately after an accident should still seek treatment to make sure they are alright.

 Along with medical treatment, anyone in a truck accident should be concerned about gathering or preserving evidence.
 Photographs of the damage to vehicles and photographs of the freeway, street, or intersection where the crash happened and gathering witness statements should all be done as soon as possible to avoid losing any crucial evidence.
-Following medical treatment and the documentation of the accident, individuals should reach out to a Glendale truck accident lawyer that could help them start the process of filing a claim.
+Following medical treatment and the documentation of the accident, individuals should reach out to a Pasadena, Claremont or Los Angeles area truck accident lawyer that could help them start the process of filing a claim.